 I hope that you have found this tutorial helpful.
 Cleaning your Blackstone griddle is not as hard as you think, and it’s much more manageable.

-By following my step-by-step guide on how to clean Blackstone griddle, you’ll be able to get your Blackstone griddle looking new in no time!
+By following my step-by-step guide on how to clean a Blackstone griddle, you’ll be able to get your Blackstone griddle looking new in no time!

 Dip your sponge in the vinegar mixture and scrub away any stuck-on food particles on the surface of your griddle until they’re gone!